A common PA school interview question that stumps many well-intentioned PA school interviewees is, "Why did you choose PA over NP?"

 - Don't belittle the NP profession or focus too much on the medical versus nursing model.
 Be diplomatic, as in the example above.

-- Remember becoming a nurse is no longer a prerequisite to becoming an NP due to all the direct-entry programs out there one technically earns an RN during the first year of many accelerated 3-year NP programs, one doesn't ever practice as an RN on the way to becoming an NP.
+- Remember, working as a nurse is no longer a prerequisite to becoming an NP due to all the direct-entry programs out there.
+One technically earns an RN during the first year of many accelerated 3-year NP programs and doesn't ever practice as an RN on the way to becoming an NP.

-- Avoid overused catchphrases such as lateral mobility of flexibility in practice.
+- Avoid overused catchphrases such as lateral mobility or flexibility in practice.
 Although there may be truth to this, it's not a good place to focus your time and attention.

 - Make sure to mention prior experiences you have had with PAs and NPs so that the ADCOMS know that you understand the differences and can make an insightful comparison.